-The Stepping Stones project is a partnership project between Stafford Borough Council and Stafford and Rural Homes with funding provided by The National Lottery Community Fund.
+The Stepping Stones project was a partnership project between Stafford Borough Council and Homes Plus with funding provided by The National Lottery Community Fund.

-In early 2020 the UK was hit by the COVID-19 pandemic and a state of crisis emerged.
-In line with central government guidance, all activities which required groups from different households to meet were suspended from operating in their usual manner and strict physical distancing rules have been in place since March 2020.
+In early 2020 the UK was hit by the COVID-19 pandemic and in line with central government guidance, all activities which required groups from different households to meet were suspended from operating in their usual manner.

 Doorstep Walks help the 'walker' to explore and take notice of interesting features in their neighbourhood whilst being active and pursuing healthier lifestyles.
 The walks aim to be a stepping stone towards building walker confidence, generating discussion and interaction around a common interest and raising ambition for participation in group activities in the future.